CLIUtils/CLI11/README.md

 ##### Transforming Validators
 There are a few built in Validators that let you transform values if used with the `transform` function.
 If they also do some checks then they can be used `check` but some may do nothing in that case.
 -   🆕 `CLI::Bounded(min,max)` will bound values between min and max and values outside of that range are limited to min or max,  it will fail if the value cannot be converted and produce a `ValidationError`
 -   🆕 The `IsMember` Validator lets you specify a set of predefined options.
-You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this validator; the container just needs to be iterable and have a `::value_type`.
+You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this Validator; the container just needs to be iterable and have a `::value_type`.
 The key type should be convertible from a string,  You can use an initializer list directly if you like.
 If you need to modify the set later, the pointer form lets you do that; the type message and check will correctly refer to the current version of the set.
 The container passed in can be a set, vector, or a map like structure.
 If used in the `transform` method the output value will be the matching key as it could be modified by filters.
 After specifying a set of options, you can also specify "filter" functions of the form `T(T)`, where `T` is the type of the values.
 The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`, and `CLI::ignore_space`.
 These all work on strings but it is possible to define functions that work on other types.
 Here are some examples
 of `IsMember`: